ADA Paratransit Service

 When you call to make your reservation for a trip, the Customer Service Representative will confirm that we are going to be able to provide that trip for you.
 But, because our schedule is affected by traffic and the promptness of other passengers, it is difficult for us to predict an exact time.
-Please be prepared for the vehicle to pick you up between fifteen (15) minutes prior to, and fifteen (15) minutes after, your scheduled pick-up time, unless we inform you otherwise.
+Please be prepared for the vehicle to pick you up between fifteen (15) minutes prior to, and fifteen (15) minutes after, your scheduled pick-up time.

 Your Personal Care Attendant (PCA) may accompany you on any ADA trip free of charge.
 When applying for ADA eligibility please indicated that you will have a PCA.
 You and your PCA must have the same origin and destination.

 You may also bring a companion who will be charged the same fare as you.
 You and your companion must have the same origin and destination.

 Tell the Customer Service Representative that you will be accompanied by a companion and/or a PCA at the same time you call to make your reservation.

 If you need to cancel or reschedule a trip, you must call prior to 5:00PM the day before.
 If you fail to cancel a requested trip with a two-hour notice of your pick up time, you will be considered a “no-show”.